-Frederick: This a question for JP, Crosstown doesn’t just use Slerp, you’ve used EPOS systems, CRM, loyalty etc I’m sure you get approached by hundreds of these inbounds, how do you know what technology might be perfect for Crosstown and the next big thing for hospitality?
+Frederick: This a question for JP.
+Crosstown doesn’t just use Slerp, you’ve used EPOS systems, CRM, loyalty, etc. I’m sure you get approached by hundreds of these inbounds, so how do you know what technology might be perfect for Crosstown and the next big thing for hospitality?

 JP: First thing we ask ourselves, why do we need this?
 Do we need it?
-A learning we had tonight was the reason they adopted our technology was because they saw their competitors use it..which is the wrong reason.
-It’s a wrong reason to raise it as a business model and yes we are approached about a lot of technologies but ultimately it comes down to what these guys are saying..does it solve a problem?
-Is there a pain point we have, does it need addressing and can technology help us with that?
+A learning we had tonight was the reason they adopted our technology was because they saw their competitors use it – which is the wrong reason.
+It’s the wrong reason to raise it as a business model, and yes, we are approached about a lot of technologies, but ultimately it comes down to what these guys are saying.
+Does it solve a problem?
+Is there a pain point we have, does it need addressing, and can technology help us with that?
 But at the same time, we make sure we don’t commit to too many things at once.
 Introducing technology is great and has changed management.
-The questions on what venues can do better, hospitality needs to build digital and tech teams, we always deal in operations and marketing..it’s like talking another language..something quite complex and takes months to implement and you might see the benefit in a couple of years in a very big way..and that needs a dedicated team for us to interact with.
-Looking at Crosstown we have a small team but we have a team dedicated to looking at digital and technology and it has it’s value..there’s alot of gimmicky tech out there and it’s not necessary.
+As for what venues can do better, hospitality needs to build digital and tech teams, we always deal in operations and marketing.
+It’s like talking another language – something quite complex and takes months to implement and you might see the benefit in a couple of years in a very big way.
+And that needs a dedicated team for us to interact with.
+Looking at Crosstown: we have a small team but we have a team dedicated to looking at digital and technology and it has it’s value.
+There’s a lot of gimmicky tech out there and it’s not necessary.

 Frederick: Joshua, for a business at your stage, do you have the capacity financially and time wise to plan for years and solutions that would reap you value in a few years?

 Joshua: I think it depends, if I had the funding I would do it because I am quite tech savvy.
-I wish I could because we always have problems with ordering applications and it comes back to me but I have a million other things to do.
+I wish I could because we always have problems with ordering applications and it comes back to me, but I have a million other things to do.
 For an example, an item is deleted off the menu but we didn’t delete it, all these things add up.
-I would love to have our own tech team to sort these things out and if we have the capacity to do it, I’ll definitely do it.
+I would love to have our own tech team to sort these things out and if we have the capacity to, I’ll definitely do it.

 The last question for Rob, in a perfect world, if you could come up with a tech solution what would it be and you would use it no matter the price?